borgbackup/borgbackup.github.io/releases/borg-1.1.rst

 - New deployment guides
 - The internals docs saw many corrections and extensions.
 - man pages are now provided in source releases.
-- ``--help`` uses ANSI sequence on terminals for basic markup
+- ``--help`` uses ANSI sequences in terminals for basic markup
 - New asciinema screencasts.

 Compatibility notes for upgrading from Borg 1.0 to Borg 1.1:

 - **No explicit "borg upgrade" is required.**
-- Borg 1.1 uses some new data structures which are backwards-compatible with Borg 1.0.4 and newer.
+- Borg 1.1 uses some new data structures that are backward-compatible with Borg 1.0.4 and newer.
 - Borg 1.0 can't make use of Borg 1.1's "compact cache" and will silently ignore it.
 - The default compression has been changed from "none" to "lz4".
 - Repositories in the "repokey" and "repokey-blake2" modes with an empty passphrase are now treated as